-Wasabi wallet generates a new tor identity called Alice, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
-With Alice, you send some information to the Wasabi coordinator server:
+Wasabi wallet generates a new Tor identity called Alice for each input.
+She is a separate entity, and for every round you use a new Alice who is not linked to any other input or previous connection.
+With Alice, you send the input ownership proof to the coordinator.

 The Wasabi coordinator now verifies that:

 - There is still room for more inputs on this coinjoin.